MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/set-up-sharepoint-services-for-hybrid-environments.md

 2. For the **Microsoft SharePoint Foundation Subscription Settings Service**, select **Start**.

- **To turn on the Microsoft SharePoint Foundation Subscription Settings Service** (SharePoint Server 2016 and 2019)
+ **To turn on the Microsoft SharePoint Foundation Subscription Settings Service** (SharePoint Server 2016 and SharePoint 2019)

 1. In Central Administration, under **System Settings**, select **Manage services in this farm**.